xmp-er/Peril/README.md

 Welcome to Peril, a command-line tool for managing files, encoding files and interacting with Google Drive.
 This guide outlines the available commands and how to use them.

+The encryption of file is performed using ChaCha20 encryption and can only be decrypted via 32-character password generated during encryption.

 ## 🛠️ Prerequisites

 Dependencies are automatically resolved when you run the application.